sPrizio/bluebell/README.md

 ---

 ***bluebell Capital*** specializes in software systems that trade equities algorithmically and provides specialized tracking for trading accounts and their performance.
-Additionally, bluebell provides evaluating trading strategies capabilties in order to evolve and adapt strategies to maintain their effectiveness. bluebell comprises both a front-end project (flower) and back-end project (greenhouse), each comprising numerous modules, each with different functionalities. bluebell is built on a MariaDB ORM and is integrated with NextJs, Java Spring Boot & Docker.
+Additionally, bluebell provides evaluating trading strategies capabilities in order to evolve and adapt strategies to maintain their effectiveness. bluebell comprises both a front-end project (flower) and back-end project (greenhouse), each comprising numerous modules, each with different functionalities. bluebell is built on a PostgreSQL ORM and is integrated with NextJs, Java Spring Boot & Docker.

 Dependencies & Integrations
 - **NextJs**: Core front-end functionality built on React.js